Ethereum eth

 History of Ethereum

-Ethereum’s whitepaper was published in Nov.
-2013 by computer programmer Vitalik Buterin.
+Vitalik Buterin published Ethereum’s whitepaper in November 2013.
 After being built by Buterin and other developers, the first Ethereum block was mined in July 2015.
 Ethereum went through a contentious hard fork in 2016, resulting in Ethereum Classic—the original, unaltered history of the Ethereum network.
+The network was seeded by an initial coin offering (ICO) in mid-2014, which raised ~$18M worth of BTC.

 Upgrading Ethereum

-Ethereum is undergoing a major redesign and upgrades.
-This is to evolve Ethereum to solve scalability and congestion issues that have been plaguing the network to meet demand.
+Ethereum is evolving to solve scalability and congestion issues that have been plaguing the network’s ability to meet demand.

 Previously touted as ‘Ethereum 2.0’, it is an ongoing series of core implementations to increase network capacity, cater to more transactions and improve environmental efficiency.
-This is a continual process that will happen over the next couple of years, changes include:
+This is a continual process that will happen over the next few years, changes include:

-• Embracing scaling solutions such as roll-ups to house the bulk of transactions—with the Ethereum base layer to become the settlement layer. [➖Ongoing]
+- Embracing scaling solutions such as roll-ups to house the bulk of transactions—with the Ethereum base layer to become the settlement layer. [✅Occured in April 2024]

 ETH Token Utility